Skip to main content

 return a + b

-Function Parameters and Types
+Parameters and Types

-@llm.register_function(description="Search for products with filters")
+@llm.register_function(description="Search for products")

 def search_products(

-query: str, # Required parameter
+query: str, # Required

 category: str = "all", # Optional with default